 First of all, the Susan Harwood Training Grant Program , in place since 1978, is within OSHA’s budget.
 This program awards grants on a competitive basis to nonprofit organizations.
 Nonprofits include community and faith-based organizations, employer associations, labor unions, joint labor/management associations, Indian tribes, and colleges and universities.

 Furthermore, Susan Harwood Training Grants fund training and education to employers and workers on workplace safety and health hazards, responsibilities and rights.
-This training helps workers and employers to recognize, avoid, and prevent workplace safety and health hazards.
+This worker safety training helps workers and employers to recognize, avoid, and prevent workplace safety and health hazards.
 The grant supports in-person, hands-on training for workers and employers.
 Training materials developed or training conducted serves workers in one or more of these areas: small business (less than 250 employees), high-hazard industries, industries with high fatality rates, workers with limited English proficiency, non-literate or low literacy workers, temporary workers, minority or other hard-to-reach workers.